onemarcfifty/onemarcfifty.github.io/_posts/2022-06-07-HyperV-Proxmox.md

 My primary goal was to run WSL2 for testing.
 It runs fine inside Windows 11.
 All you have to do is install it with `wsl --install -d debian` for example.

-As we run the hypervisor on top of a virtualized environment, the machine is roughly 25% slower (as the virtualization layer below needs to emulate the hardware) - ~~besides that, I have seen no side effects so far.~~ **After the 2nd reboot I ran into issues**
+As we run the hypervisor on top of a virtualized environment, the machine is roughly 25% slower (as the virtualization layer below needs to emulate the hardware) - ~~besides that, I have seen no side effects so far.~~ ~~**After the 2nd reboot I ran into issues~~

-I had been working intensively with snapshots, therefore I initially did not realize that there is a big problem.
+~~I had been working intensively with snapshots, therefore I initially did not realize that there is a big problem.
 After the 2nd reboot this did not work any more.
 After 10 minutes or so the machine went to high CPU utilization (100%) and became unusable.
 Checking the forums it turns out that this is a known issue.
-Things seem to be fixed with Kernel version 5.15 - I will update here as soon as I have more info. **For the time being this does not work on AMD Ryzen**
+Things seem to be fixed with Kernel version 5.15 - I will update here as soon as I have more info.
+For the time being this does not work on AMD Ryzen~~

+## All working in Kernel 5.15

+After an upgrade of the Proxmox Kernel to Version 5.15 everything is working like a charm!

+    root@pve2:~# uname -r
+    5.15.35-2-pve

+The issues I had with GPU passthrough could be resolved by adding the folowing to the `/etc/default/grub` file:

+    GRUB_CMDLINE_LINUX_DEFAULT="quiet amd_iommu=on iommu=pt video=vesafb:off video=efifb:off initcall_blacklist=sysfb_init"

+The key component here is the `initcall_blacklist=sysfb_init` statement in order to prevent bootfb from holding on to the GPU